lrvine/Bayesian/README.md

 [number of types for attributes 1]   [number of types for attributes 2 ]  .......[ number of classes for prediction result ]

-P.S.
-For continuous data, the number of types for attributes won't matter.
+* For continuous data, the "number of types for attributes" won't matter.
 * Bayesian Network DO NOT support continuous data for now.
 ```